 Backpack and Related Gear

-When I total it up, I’ve spent at least a year of my life backpacking across Europe, which is kind of insane to think about.
+When I total it up, I’ve spent at least two years of my life backpacking across Europe, which is kind of insane to think about.

 As a result, these products have been tested time and time again, and I’ve eliminated anything that I’ve given up on the road (which is a lot).